Sh1ro0o/cardGame/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.

 ## Development server

-Run `ng serve` for a dev server.
+This frontend communicates with backend located inside the backend folder.
+Run `npm start` that will launch the server.

+Run `npm start` that will launch a dev server with script: `ng serve --proxy-config proxy.conf.json` or just run the `ng serve --proxy-config proxy.conf.json` by yourself.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding